President's House (Philadelphia): Liberty Bell Center

-As the turn of the 21st century approached, a major new building to house the Liberty Bell was being planned for Independence Mall.
+As the turn of the 21st century approached, a major new building to house the Liberty Bell was planned for Independence Mall.
 Nearly the length of a football field, including its 40 ft porch, the Liberty Bell Center would stretch along the east side of Sixth Street from Chestnut Street almost to Market Street.

 2000 archaeology

-An archaeological excavation of the LBC's footprint was undertaken in November/December 2000.
+An archaeological excavation of the Liberty Bell Center's footprint was undertaken in November and December 2000.
 The most significant President's House-related artifact uncovered was the bottom half of its icehouse pit.
 A technological marvel built by Robert Morris in the early 1780s, the icehouse had been a windowless building erected over an octagonal stone-walled pit, 13 ft in diameter and 18 ft deep.
 In midwinter the pit would be packed with blocks of ice harvested from the Schuylkill River.
 The icehouse provided refrigeration for most of the year:

 The Door for entering this Ice house faces the north, a Trap Door is made in the middle of the Floor through which the Ice is put in and taken out.
 I find it best to fill with Ice which as it is put in should be broke into small pieces and pounded down with heavy Clubs or Battons such as Pavers use, if well beat it will after a while consolidate into one solid mass and require to be cut out with a Chizell or Axe.
 I tried Snow one year and lost it in June.
 The Ice keeps until October or November and I believe if the Hole was larger so as to hold more it would keep unt [sic] Christmas..."

 The truncated icehouse pit was measured and photographed by the National Park Service, and then reburied.
 It lies beneath the concrete slab of the Liberty Bell Center's floor.